PhD in Counseling/Clinical/School Psychology, University of California, Santa Barbara

 BA in Psychology and Spanish, Bucknell University

 Dr. Theodore Burnes is a licensed psychologist (PSY 25544) and a licensed professional clinical counselor (LPCC600) in the state of California.
-His professional interests include teaching and training in mental health services; clinical supervision; social justice and advocacy; the psychology of sexual expression and sex-positivity; mental health and wellness for lesbian, gay, bisexual, transgender, intersex, and questioning (LGBTIQ) individuals; and qualitative research epistemologies and ontologies.
-Theo is a member of the American Psychological Association, and is a site visitor for the APA and for the Master’s in Counseling Accreditation Council (MCAC).
+His professional interests include the psychology of human sexual expression and sex-positivity; teaching and training pedagogy in mental health services; clinical supervision; social justice and advocacy; mental health and wellness for lesbian, gay, bisexual, transgender, intersex, and questioning (LGBTIQ) individuals; qualitative research epistemologies and ontologies.
+Theo is a member of the American Psychological Association, and is on the executive board for the Master’s in Counseling Accreditation Council (MCAC).

 2014: Significant Contribution to Social Justice and Advocacy with LGBT Individuals, Division 17, American Psychological Association